wp-plugins/simple-sticky-footer/readme.txt

 = Why I can't see the bottom part of the page ? = Sticky footer has a fixed position.
 It's recommended to define padding bottom for your body with the height of the sticky div.
 Eg: Sticky footer height is 160px.
-You might define in your themes style.css :   body {padding: 160px;}
+You might define in your themes style.css :   body {padding-bottom: 160px;}

 = How can I customize 100% ? =